2i2c-org/infrastructure/docs/hub-deployment-guide/hubs/new-hub.md

 (new-hub)=
 # Deploy a new hub

-This section describes steps around adding hubs to the 2i2c JupyterHub federation.
+This section describes what adding hubs to the 2i2c JupyterHub federation is about from an infrastructure point of view.

 ## Infrastructure that is needed for a hub